-Early Childhood physical activity programs need to provide children with an environment rich in opportunities for purposeful movement and cognitive development.
-In gross motor children will learn to:
+Physical activity programs need to provide children with an environment rich in opportunities for purposeful movement and cognitive development.
+The will learn to:

 >Strengthen listening skills

 >Distinguish among various auditory cues.

 >Connect movements with other curricula (e.g., literature and music)

 >Verbally describe movement experiences and improve language skills.

 >Become familiar with school readiness concepts (e.g., numbers, shapes, colors, alphabet,

 patterning, and sequencing).

 >Use applications for predicting, patterning, and sequencing that enhance school readiness